Courage Compétition: Porsche era

 Due to rule changes in sportscar racing, Courage was shuffled to the C2 class (cars complying with the older rules) for Le Mans in 1991 and C3 (a class for Porsche-powered cars) in 1992, and no longer able to run in the diminishing World Sportscar Championship due to their continued usage of the Porsche turbocharged Flat-6, which was no longer legal in WSC.
-However, at Le Mans the C3-class Courage C28LM took class victory and finished 6th overall.
+However, at Le Mans the C3-class Courage C28LM took class victory and finished sixth overall.
 This car was driven by Porsche factory driver Henri Pescarolo who would form a relationship with Courage in the later years.

-With the demise of the World Sportscar Championship in 1993, Courage would return again to the C2 class and take both 10th and 11th-place finishes at Le Mans (5th and 6th in class), and then followed by another 7th-place finish in 1994.
+With the demise of the World Sportscar Championship in 1993, Courage would return again to the C2 class and take both tenth and 11th-place finishes at Le Mans (fifth and sixth in class), and then followed by another seventh-place finish in 1994.

-In 1995, Courage mounted its best challenge yet, with drivers Bob Wollek, Éric Hélary, and Mario Andretti challenging for the lead in the #13 Courage C34.
-In the end though the team would have to settle for 2nd place overall, losing by a single lap to a McLaren F1 GTR.
-In 1996, Courage's reliability continued as they finished 7th and 13th, but were actually 2nd and 3rd in their Le Mans Prototype (LMP) class.
+In 1995, Courage mounted its best challenge yet, with drivers Bob Wollek, Éric Hélary, and Mario Andretti challenging for the lead in the No. 13 Courage C34.
+In the end though, the team would have to settle for second place overall, losing by a single lap to a McLaren F1 GTR.
+In 1996, Courage's reliability continued as they finished seventh and 13th, but were actually second and third in their Le Mans Prototype (LMP) class.
 One of the two teams was actually run by Henri Pescarolo, who would begin to develop his own team in association with Courage.
-The duo continued their success in 1997, taking 4th, 7th, and 16th places overall.
+The duo continued their success in 1997, taking fourth, seventh, and 16th places overall.
 However, by 1998, Courage's partnership with Porsche was over a decade old, as was the design of the engines that Courage was using.
 Courage's last outing with the Porsche powerplants showed the lack of pace as the team managed to finish only 15th and 16th against newer Porsche, Ferrari, Nissan, and Toyota prototypes.

-Henri Pescarolo would keep the Porsche-powered Courages alive into 1999 when he raced an older chassis for his newly founded team and would achieve an unlikely 9th-place finish.
+Henri Pescarolo would keep the Porsche-powered Courages alive into 1999 when he raced an older chassis for his newly founded team and would achieve an unlikely ninth-place finish.